Transfer matrix model (TMM)

 The Transfer Matrix simulation tool can be accessed from the Optical ribbon in the main window by selecting Transfer matrix (see Figure ??).

-- Exponential profile: Approximates light absorption using an exponential decay: \[I = I_{0} e^{-\alpha x} \label{efield2}\] Transmission between layers is given by: \[T = 1 - \frac{n_1 - n_0}{n_1 + n_0} \label{equ:transfermatrixreflection}\] Reflections are neglected in this model.
+- Exponential profile: Approximates light absorption using an exponential decay: \[I = I_{0} e^{-\alpha x}\] Transmission between layers is given by: \[T = 1 - \frac{n_1 - n_0}{n_1 + n_0}\] Reflections and interference effects are neglected.
+This model is often useful when trying to understand the operation of a device because it removes cavity effects and standing waves from the problem, allowing the influence of optical absorption to be examined in isolation.

 The optical simulation window provides several tabs that allow you to explore how light interacts with the device.
 For example, ?? shows the photon density inside the structure, where reflections at the layer interfaces give rise to clear interference patterns. ?? presents the same data as ??, but displayed as a band diagram.
 This alternative view is accessed by right-clicking in the window and adjusting the menu options, and is particularly useful for generating band diagram figures for publications.
 Finally, ?? shows the configuration window of the optical model.
 A key parameter here is the photon efficiency, which specifies how many electron–hole pairs are created per absorbed photon.
 In organic devices, this parameter accounts for geminate recombination, whereas in inorganic or well-ordered systems it should typically be set close to 1.0.